phsmith/rundeck_exporter/examples/grafana/README.md

 ## Rundeck Exporter Grafana Dashboard
 ---

 Below is a example of a Grafana Dashboard.

+The following parameters are required to make the dashboard works as in the image:
+- rundeck.projects.executions
+- rundeck.cpu.stats
+- rundeck.memory.stats

-It can be imported from the following JSON file:
+The dashboard can be imported from the following JSON file:

 [Rundeck Grafana Dashboard JSON](Rundeck-Dashboard.json)